rauc-lab/being/docs/concepts.rst

 Once the NMT state is set to *operational* some motors expect periodic CAN messages which are *on time*.
 Namely RPDO and SYNC messages.
-Some motors will switch off an go into en error state if they do not receive these messages for a longer period.
+Some motors will switch off and go into an error state if they do not receive these messages for a longer period.

 Since Being is written in Python, single threaded (not counting third party